BoxCatGarden/proc_macro_api/proc_macro_api/doc.md

 Let *d*<sup>emp</sup> be the recursion depth of the empty group.

-When there isn't an error in the input:
+When there is no error in the input:
 max { _A_ + _B_, _N_ + _G_ } + 2 _G_ + 5 &le;
 *d*<sup>emp</sup> &le; _A_ + _B_ + _N_ + 4 _G_ + 6 .

 ## Macro call recursion depth

-When calling `proc_macro_api!`, the recursion depth of the macro call depends on the maximum recursion depth of all the input paths.
+When calling [`proc_macro_api!`], the recursion depth of the macro call depends on the maximum recursion depth of all the input paths.

 Let _d<sub>p</sub>_ be the recursion depth of input path _p_,